 Republic of Ireland: Our planting projects are funded by donations, business sponsorship and contributions from landowners.
 We occasionally avail of Forest Service grant aid for larger planting sites.

 Northern Ireland: Our planting projects are funded by donations, business sponsorship and contributions from landowners.
 We occasionally avail of Forest Service grant aid for larger planting sites.

 Cross Border Funding: We do not receive any sort of cross border funding or support - we note this because it is often assumed that we do!

-- Project costs: Purchase of trees.
+Project costs: Purchase of trees.
 Delivery and distribution of trees.
 Packing and labelling of trees.
 Monitoring establishment and restocking failed trees.
 Advising landowners before and after planting.